Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 SwDataDependency allows dependent data elements to be specified.
 For example, other ParameterDataPrototypes can be combined into one ParameterDataPrototype whose consistent value is automatically derived by the measurement and calibration system.
 Upon adjusting one of the parameters, the dependent parameter is then also automatically adjusted according to the chosen formula.

-Consider for example a rectangular triangle with a hypotenuse of length 1, where the length of the other sides are the parameter A and B. When adjusting A the parameter (cid:113) (1 − A ∗ A).
+Consider for example a rectangular triangle with a hypotenuse of length 1, where the length of the other sides are the parameter A and B. When adjusting A the parameter B has to be adjusted accordingly to B = √(1 − A ∗ A).
 Also other parameters might depend on B, e.g. B_AREA = B ∗ B or TRIANGULAR_AREA = (A ∗ B)/2.
 This example is shown in listing 5.6.

 A dependent parameter should not be adjustable by itself.
 The only way to influence its value is through the adjustment of a parameter it depends on.

 Listing 5.6: Data Dependency
 <PER-INSTANCE-PARAMETERS>
 <PARAMETER-DATA-PROTOTYPE>
 <SHORT-NAME>A</SHORT-NAME>